 Any question of interpretation regarding the Student Employment Procedures shall be referred to the Coordinator of Career Services for final determination.
 The Student Employment Procedures will be reviewed every three years under the direction of the Coordinator of Career Services.

-All student employment open positions are posted on the Thunder Job Board.
+All student employment open positions are posted on the Career Services Job Board.

 The application is a two step process.

-- You must complete a student employment application and submit it to the Career Services office in .
+- You must complete a student employment application and submit it to the Career Services office.
 You can find the application here.